pvdz/zeparser3/tests/testcases/directive_prologues/octals/global/followed_by_use_strict.md

 `````
 throws: Parser error!
-  Octal in directive with strict mode directive or in strict mode is always illegal
+  Octal in directive with strict mode directive or in strict mode is always illegal (at EOF)

 "You \077 ok";
 "use strict"